What are the Different Types of Drama – And Their Value

 • resolution.

-This sequence of events makes up the story of the play.
-Plot is driven by conflict, such as the struggle between two or more opposing forces, such as:
+This sequence of events makes up the story of the drama.
+Plot is driven by conflict, such as the struggle between two or more opposing forces; maybe:

 • a fight between the protagonist and antagonist,